hannaohandrews/hannaohandrews/README.md

 ### Hi there 👋

-- 🌱 Full-stack Web Dev
+- 🌱 Full-stack Web Dev at BC Children's Hospital Digital Lab
 - 📫 How to reach me: https://www.linkedin.com/in/hannaohandrews/
+- 🌱 I’m currently learning Framer!
+- 😄 Pronouns: She/Her/Hers

 <!--
 **hannaohandrews/hannaohandrews** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.